UPDATE: Please participate in our anonymous POLL. It's for a really good cause!

 Truth be told, I only purchased these batteries for ONE REASON.
 I bought them to test out the ability of my VAMO to handle higher voltages when there's a greater supply voltage.
 At 800mAh, I consider these batteries almost useless FOR ME.
 On average, I get only about 4 hours of use out of them.
 Are they defective?
 No, they're just half the size of an 18650 and can't FIT enough power in them to be useful.

-If you need to have the "smallest mod possible", then you're going to want 18350's.
+If you need to have the "smallest mod possible", then you're probably going to want 18350's.
 Just be prepared to have extra batteries in your pocket, your glove compartment or in your purse.

 Do I recommend them?
 I only recommend them if you need to Vape at anything higher than 6V or if you have the "tiny mod complex".
 They don't pass my 24 hour requirement, but they are manufactured by a known reliable company, so I can't say "don't buy them".
 As with anything, your mileage my vary...